 Some patients with severe allergies may qualify for immunotherapy.
 Immunotherapy is a treatment system where patients are given shots, drops, or tablets of the substance they are allergic to in gradually-increasing doses.
 This helps patients increase their tolerance to those allergens.
 It won’t cure the allergy, but it will reduce your symptoms.

 If you follow these steps you can keep your allergies at bay and help keep your voice clear and strong.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Heavner practices out of CEENTA’s SouthPark and Steele Creek offices.
 To schedule an appointment with him or any of our ear, nose, and throat doctors, call 704-295-3000.

 Have a performance coming up?
 Find out how to treat your voice before and after you sing with CEENTA.

 Discover how fall allergies might be affecting your child's athletic performance and your treatment options at CEENTA.

 Fall allergy season is right around the corner, and you might find that your symptoms are coming from ragweed.